thariya11/CRYPTO-XMDv1/README.md

 ### <br>   DEPLOY_HEROKU

-`IF YOU WANT TO DEPLOY SULA-MD BOT ON HEROKU SO FIRST GET YOUR SESSION_ID THEN CLICK THIS BLUE BUTTON [DEPLOY TO HEROKU] THEN YOU CAN ENJOY THIS BOT`
+`IF YOU WANT TO DEPLOY CRYPTO-XMD BOT ON HEROKU SO FIRST GET YOUR SESSION_ID THEN CLICK THIS BLUE BUTTON [DEPLOY TO HEROKU] THEN YOU CAN ENJOY THIS BOT`

 <a href="https://dashboard.heroku.com/new-app?template=https://github.com/isithaanusara/CRYPTO-XMDv1" target="blank"><img align="center" src="https://i.imgur.com/6rs61MY.png" alt="DEPLOY BOT" height="90" width="280" /></a>